margoseltzer/article-scraping/README.md

 * ```python3 upload.py```

 ## Current issues
-* working on comparing sentiment of paragraph to quote
+* comparing sentiment of paragraph to quote
   * not sure it will actually be accurate
 * linked vs unliked quotes
 * labeled corpus